aiide-exag/aiide-exag.github.io/content/call_for_papers.md

 * **Informal project demos**: These require a (2 pages max) description of the project and why you think it's interesting.
 We welcome works-in-progress, finished projects, and prototypes.

-Any appendecies may be a maximum of two (2) pages.
+Any appendices may be a maximum of two (2) pages.

 ## Special Theme